Hallowizer/EnviroCraft-1.12/README.md

-EnviroMine
+EnviroCraft
 ==========
-For information, please check [the wiki](https://github.com/EnviroMine/EnviroMine-1.7/wiki) This is an unfinished port of environmine for 1.12 that will not be completed, at least not as one mod.
+For information, please check [the wiki](https://github.com/EnviroMine/EnviroMine-1.7/wiki) This is an unfinished port of environmine for 1.12 that will hopefully be completed.

 For similar mechanics to Environmine's modules check out: